Why is the DofE measuring impact?

 |

-At first login after starting an award, when the CoA is achieved and again when the full award is submitted for approval |
+At first login after starting an award, again when 3 sections are achieved and again when the full award is submitted for approval |

 Overall, to what extent do you feel the things you do in your life are worthwhile?